edoltl/edoltl/README.md

 - 🌱 I’m currently learning python
 - 🤔 I’m looking for help with finding the thesis' title
 - 📫 How to reach me: edoltl01@gmail.com
-- ⚡ Fun fact: Lp was a fun exam
+- ⚡ Fun fact: LP was a fun exam

 ### Elective Courses (3-year Bachelor's Degree)
 - Software Security And Reliability